Bulacan Agricultural State College: History

 The institution's history spans over seven decades of continuous evolution and development in agricultural education.
 Established in 1952 as the Plaridel Community Agricultural High School in Bintog, Plaridel, Bulacan, it initially served 100 students.
 Through the nationalization of agricultural schools in 1953 under Republic Act 948, the school was transformed first into the Bulacan Provincial Agricultural High School, and then into the Bulacan National Agricultural High School (BNAHS).

 A significant milestone occurred in 1955 when President Ramon Magsaysay issued Presidential Proclamation 163, allocating 192.5 hectares of the Buenavista Estate in San Ildefonso, Bulacan, for the school's new campus.
 The institution was further elevated to the Bulacan National Agricultural School (BuNAS) on June 21, 1959, through Republic Act 2416.

 Nearly four decades later, on February 24, 1998, Republic Act No. 8548 converted BuNAS into the Bulacan Agricultural State College (BASC).
 This conversion marked its transition into a higher education institution, expanding its capacity to offer degree programs in agriculture and related fields.

+On December 1, 2020 then Bulacan 3rd congressional district Representative Lorna Silverio filed House Bill No. 8111 that seeks to convert Bulacan Agricultural State College to a state university that will be called Bulacan Agricultural State University.
+The bill passed on third reading on January 20, 2021 without opposition.
+The Senate approved the bill on third reading on January 22, 2022 with amendments.
+The House concurred on the amendments on February 2, 2022.
+It was transmitted to the president on April 22, 2022 but the bill lapsed into law on May 29, 2022 as Republic Act No. 11783.
+Republic Act No. 11783 took effect on July 14, 2022.